-- 2.11.5.
-The means to activate, override or deactivate the system including the strategy how the system is protected against unintentional deactivation, the threshold values for a steering override and how the system assesses that the driver has directed his gaze to the driving task. - 2.11.6.
-Information about how the software verion(s) and the failure warning signal status can be readable in a standardized way via the use of an electronic communication interface, at least be the standard interface (OBD port). - 2.11.7.
+- 2.11.6.
+Information about how the software version(s) and the failure warning signal status can be readable in a standardized way via the use of an electronic communication interface, at least be the standard interface (OBD port). - 2.11.7.
 Description of the types of severe vehicle failures and severe ALKS failures that will lead the ALKS to initiate a MRM immediately. - 2.11.8.
 For driving situations not covered by the tests of Annex [X], the safe operation of the system shall be demonstrated by the vehicle manufacturer on the base of Annex X of this Regulation. - 2.11.9.
 Installation